JCSnap/obsidian-rpg/README.md

 2. Your active tasks
 3. Your passive tasks

 Active tasks are one-time off tasks meant to be completed.
 Passive tasks are recurring tasks that once completed, will be reset the next day.
-You can add your own tasks and the gold count associated with each task in an inline code block `like this`
+You can add your own tasks and the gold count associated with each task in an inline code block `like this`.
+You can also link to your other [[notes]] using Obsidian syntax

 At the end of the day, run the code at the end of the `RLRPG Main` file.
 It will go through all your tasks.
-1. Add gold for completed tasks, log the transactions in `RLRPG Transactions`
+1. Add gold for completed tasks, log the transactions in `RLRPG Transactions`.
+Your link to other [[notes]] will be preserved
 2. Delete completed active tasks, reset completed passive tasks

 ![RLRPG tasks demo](https://github.com/JCSnap/obsidian-rpg/blob/main/assets/RLRPG-tasks.gif)